-To hinder the production of more aerial roots, take away it's stability.
+To hinder the production of more aerial roots on your orchid, take away it’s stability.
 Replant the orchid in a pot that is bigger than recommended.

 When you give the orchid a bigger potting medium it will want to explore to reach the sides of the pot.
 Once at the sides, it will cling to them.
 This will take months, maybe years.

 Once the orchid has reached the sides of the pot, it will start to produce more aerial roots.
 So you have saved a few months without aerial roots.